 Chapter 5 Tenants

-Tenants whose most recent lease or rent agreement stipulates an initial rent of $600, or less, per month are Chapter 5 tenants.
+Tenants whose most recent lease or rental agreement stipulates a move-in rent of $600 or less per month are Chapter 5 tenants.
 (See Note below.)

 Call 310-285-1031 to hear the current allowable Chapter 5 rent increase.

 The maximum allowable Chapter 5 Rent increase for September 2014, is 1.6%

 Chapter 6 Tenants

 - Tenants whose most recent lease or rental agreement stipulates a move-in rent of more than $600 per month are Chapter 6 tenants.
 (See Note below.)